 Some Improvements are Riskier than Others

 One of the elements of your homeowner’s insurance policy is personal liability coverage, coverage for bodily injury and property damage sustained by others, for which you or your family is legally responsible.
 If your home update involves building new features such as a deck, hot tub or pool, you are increasing the risk of injury to your family and visitors and your insurer could refuse to cover the updates.
-If your insurance company finds out such improvements were made after the fact, it has the right to drop you.
+If your insurance agency finds out such improvements were made after the fact, it has the right to drop you.

 Some Improvements can Lower Insurance Costs